Troubleshooting Toilet Issues: Tips and Solutions

 Toilet Runs On and Off Intermittently

-Other causes of this problem that require a plumber’s assistance include:
+Other causes of this intermittent toilet running problems that require a plumber’s assistance include:

-Poor flushes can be caused by a few toilet problems.
-Follow these tips related to weak, slow and partial flushes:
+If your toilet flushes weakly, slowly, or only partially, then it could be caused by a few toilet problems.
+Follow these tips related to fix a toilet’s weak, slow, and partial flushes:

-- The flapper may be closing too soon.
-If there’s too much slack in the operating chain, the flapper may not open fully and then closes too quickly without releasing enough water from the tank.
-Take off the lid, push the flush handle and observe operation.
+• The flapper may be closing too soon.
+If there’s too much slack in the operating chain, the flapper may not open fully and then close too quickly without releasing enough water from the tank.
+Take off the lid, push the flush handle, and observe the operation.
 The flapper should stay open until about 80 percent of the water in the tank has flushed into the toilet bowl.
 If not, take up a few links of slack where the flush chain attaches to the flush handle and try again.

-- If the flapper has deteriorated and is waterlogged, it’s time to replace it.
+• If the flapper has deteriorated and is waterlogged, it’s time to replace the flapper.

 Issues that require a plumber’s help include: